Roman-Demidov/Test-Project-on-ECS/README.md

 # Test-Project-on-ECS
-Number of hours spent on development 18
+Number of hours spent on development 20

 list of systems for server:

 PlayerStartMoveListenerSystem
-PlayerCollisionEnterSystem
-PlayerCollisionExitSystem
+PlayerOnCollisionSystem
 ButtonPressedListenerSystem
 ButtonReleaseListenerSystem
 DoorStartOpeningSystem